Nabeels16/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that displays a confused smiley "(Ôo)' Display content of a file.
 Display the content of two files
+To display the last 10 lines of a file